wangxf2000/OneNodeCDHCluster/README.md

 # One Node CDH Cluster on Azure

+This script automatically sets up a CDH cluster on a single VM with the following 10 services: Kafka, Kudu, Impala, Hue, Hive, Spark, Oozie, HDFS, YARN and ZK.
+More services can be added or removed by updating the template used.

+As this cluster is meant to be used for demos, experimenting, training, and workshops, it doesn't setup Kerberos and TLS.

 ### Provision VM on Azure

 - create RSA key on your own laptop